renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_init2
 ```

-Initialization to be called **after emulate**. `emulate` is the command that makes a function an independent program and each ZUI application should use it.
+Initialization to be called **after emulating**. `emulate` is the command that makes a function an independent program and each ZUI application should use it.

 ---